Spectrum75/All-is-well/README.md

 To launch from terminal cd to the directory where the script is saved and then type ./script-name.

 # Warning:
-I am not responsible for any damage that may occur to your system by using these scripts.
+I am not responsible for any damage that may occur to your system by using these scripts, if you have any doubts about using them please have a look inside the code.